across the world

 2. A Well-Defined Business Structure

 Choose or change your business structure.
 Whether you are a sole proprietor, in a partnership, or a corporation, your business structure also affects the amount of tax you pay.
 Get the advice of your lawyer or accountant first before deciding on a change.
-Know what will be expected regarding your taxes in the future.
+Know what will be expected with the right tax strategy.
 Also, be aware of the changes when choosing to scale the business when you have a new business structure.